 An overview of acute myeloid leukemia (AML) risk stratifications, frequency, and types of genetic alterations, as well as current therapies.

-The “SnapShot: Melanoma” poster covers the most common genetic mutations resulting in the development of melanomas, highlights the progression from an aberrant melanocyte to a metastatic melanoma and covers treatment approaches using both immunotherapy and kinase inhibitors (vemurafenib, dabrafenib and trametinib).
+Covers the most common genetic mutations resulting in the development of melanomas, highlights the progression from an aberrant melanocyte to a metastatic melanoma and treatment approaches.

-The “SnapShot: Mitochondrial Dynamics” poster provides an overview of the mitochondrial fusion-division cycle and the fusion machinery in mammalian cells and yeasts as well as the division machinery in mammalian cells, yeast and algae.
+An overview of the mitochondrial fusion-division cycle, and the fusion and division machinery in mammalian cells, yeast, and algae.